Council budget

 - looking after children and young people in care

-- supporting people with disabilities and mental health problems
+- supporting people with disabilities and mental health issues

 We also provide funds for OneRen to operate the region's libraries, museums and sports facilities.

-The cost of services we provide, like household costs are increasingly significantly due to inflation, increased cost of materials, and rising energy and fuel costs.
+The cost of services we provide, like household costs, have increased significantly in recent years due to inflation, the increased cost of materials, and increased energy and fuel costs.